01 of 07

 Seek Help from the Airlines

 Those who do not choose to spend the night at the airport are usually forced to do so because of an airline mistake.
-Perhaps overbooking forced them to be bumped from a confirmed flight.
+Perhaps overbooking forced them to be bumped from a flight.

 These considerations are reasonable, and yet many airline employees often fail to offer them.
-It never hurts to ask.Continue to 7 of 7 below.
+An important rule to remember is it never hurts to ask.